 - 7.3.15 Policy CP4 states "in assessing affordable housing requirements including the amount, type and tenure mix, the Council will treat each case on its merits, taking into account site circumstances and financial viability."
-It is clear that the operation of CP4 does not act as any form of brake on small scale development. - 7.3.16 The applicant has submitted an affordable housing viability appraisal with this application, which concludes that the proposal can viably afford to pay a commuted sum of £14000 toward affordable housing.
-The viability appraisal is still being independently assessed at the time of writing the report.
-Hopefully the response will be received by the time of the Committee meeting of which Members will be verbally updated of the outcome.
-In the event that no comments have been received a dual recommendation is proposed.
-One recommendation for planning permission to be delegated back to the Director to issue provided that the £14000 proposed affordable housing sum is acceptable or an alternative sum is agreed, and an alternative recommendation for refusal to be delegated back to the Director if the viability appraisal is considered to be unacceptable and a commuted sum cannot be agreed.
+It is clear that the operation of CP4 does not act as any form of brake on small scale development. - 7.3.16 The applicant has submitted an affordable housing viability appraisal with this application, which concludes that the proposal can viably afford to pay a commuted sum of £14,000 toward affordable housing.
+The viability appraisal has been independently assessed.
+The appraiser has advised that a £14,000 affordable housing contribution would be viable.
+Thus, subject to the completion of a legal agreement securing an affordable housing contribution of £14,000 the proposed development would be in accordance with Policy CP4 of the Core Strategy.